. See our new Photo Tours & Workshops Website Here!

 India: Pushkar Camel Fair & the Taj Mahal

-Cost: $5775 includes all ground transport for our group of 10 participants in our deluxe 18 passenger mini-coach, all 14 nights hotel accommodations, airport transfers, flight Delhi - Jodhpur, all breakfasts and dinners, 4 lunches, entrance-fees at tourist sites, camel safari in Kuri, Jeep safari in Manvar, and local guides.
+Cost: $7475 includes all ground transport for our group of 10 participants in our deluxe 18 passenger mini-coach, all 14 nights hotel accommodations, airport transfers, flight Delhi - Jodhpur, all breakfasts and dinners, 4 lunches, entrance-fees at tourist sites, Jeep safari in Manvar, local guides, drinking water, and all tips to drivers, porters, guides.

 Trip Leader: Karl Grobl - The trip will be limited to 10 participants